ai4os/ai4-docs/source/howtos/develop/drift-watch.rst

 The AI4OS Platform allows to detect **data drift** in your data at inference time.
-This is a useful warning that the inference results might not be reliable anymore and that some action should be taken.
+This is a useful warning that the inference results might not be reliable anymore and that some action should be taken (eg. cleaning the sensor, retraining the model, etc).

 In this tutorial, we are going to demonstrate how to implement drift detection in an image object detection pipeline.
 Specifically, we are going to use the